lpark25/idea-120-responses-lpark25/project-03-proposal.md

 </p>

 <p>I would like to turn this narrative into a non-linear narrative game where the user is a potato.
 The user will start buried in the ground and they will have actions that they can choose from.
 The user will not know that they are a potato until the end of the game when they are dug up.
-The actions they chose will determine if they are harvested as a "good" or "bad" potato.</p>
+The actions they chose throughout the game will determine if they are harvested as a "good" or "bad" potato.
+Ultimately either being thrown away or harvested.</p>